Hunter87ff/py-sublime-snippet/README.md

 Copy the folder and past it in this directory `sublime-text/packages/User/snippets/`

 # Documentation
-For more info you can vidit the docs here : [Documentation](https://github.com/Hunter87ff/py-sublime-snippet/blob/main/reference.md)
+For more info you can visit the docs here : [Documentation](https://github.com/Hunter87ff/py-sublime-snippet/blob/main/reference.md)